 Instructions

-2).
-Make sure to season all sides!
+Be sure to season all sides for maximum flavor.

 - This recipe will not yield any pan drippings.